jonodrew/uol-msc-cyber/CYM030 - Cybercrime/CYM030  week 09.md

 - we only have to consider the difference between mainline and metro rail
 - there are so many things that can go wrong here, too
 - computers were a mistake

+## Lesson 4: maritime crime
+- military ships
+- passenger ships
+- cargo ships
+- we're not going to worry about pleasure ships
+	- Martin what is a pleasure ship
+	- Martin
+	- *Martin*
+-